hasura/ndc-sdk-go/cmd/ndc-go-sdk/README.md

 ### Initialize connector project

-The `init` command generates a boilerplate project for connector development from [template](templates/new) with the following folder structure:
+The `new` command generates a boilerplate project for connector development from [template](templates/new) with the following folder structure:

 - `functions`: the folder contains query and mutation functions.
 The `generate` command will parse `.go` files in this folder.
 - `types`: the folder contains reusable types such as `RawConfiguration`, `Configuration` and `State`.